-We have to add some comments on the actual procedure in the quantum-theoretical interpretation of atomic events.
-It has been said that we always start with a division of the world into an object, which we are going to study, and the rest of the world, and that this division is to some extent arbitrary.It should indeed not make any difference in the final result if we, e.g., add some part of the measuring device or the whole device to the object and apply the laws of quantum theory to this more complicated object.
+The measuring apparatus could be treated quantum mechanically.
+It is a quantum object.
+But the location of the Heisenberg "cut" is arbitrary.
+We still must use classical concepts (the "paradox").It should indeed not make any difference in the final result if we, e.g., add some part of the measuring device or the whole device to the object and apply the laws of quantum theory to this more complicated object.
 It can be shown that such an alteration of the theoretical treatment would not alter the predictions concerning a given experiment.
 This follows mathematically from the fact that the laws of quantum theory are for the phenomena in which Planck's constant can be considered as a very small quantity, approximately identical with the classical laws.
 But it would be a mistake to believe that this application of the quantum-theoretical laws to the measuring device could help to avoid the fundamental paradox of quantum theory.

 The measuring device deserves this name only if it is in close contact with the rest of the world, if there is an interaction between the device and the observer.
 Therefore, the uncertainty with respect to the microscopic behaviour of the world will enter into the quantum-theoretical system here just as well as in the first interpretation.
 If the measuring device would be isolated from the rest of the world, it would be neither a measuring device nor could it be described in the terms of classical physics at all.

-With regard to this situation Bohr has emphasised that it is more realistic to state that the division into the object and the rest of the world is not arbitrary.
+It is not arbitrary that we somewhere separate the "object" of study from the "subjective" physicist and the tools made by experimenters.With regard to this situation Bohr has emphasised that it is more realistic to state that the division into the object and the rest of the world is not arbitrary.
 Our actual situation in research work in atomic physics is usually this: we wish to understand a certain phenomenon, we wish to recognise how this phenomenon follows from the general laws of nature.
 Therefore that part of matter or radiation which takes part in the phenomenon is the natural 'object' in the theoretical treatment and should be separated in this respect from the tools used to study the phenomenon.
 This again emphasises a subjective element in the description of atomic events, since the measuring device has been constructed by the observer, and we have to remember that what we observe is not nature in itself but nature exposed to our method of questioning.
 Our scientific work in physics consists in asking questions about nature in the language that we possess and trying to get an answer from experiment by the means that are at our disposal.
 In this way quantum theory reminds us, as Bohr has put it, of the old wisdom that when searching for harmony in life one must never forget that in the drama of existence we are ourselves both players and spectators.
 It is understandable that in our scientific relation to nature our own activity becomes very important when we have to deal with parts of nature into which we can penetrate only by using the most elaborate tools.